 One of the benefits of trading being closed is the fact that it allows us, as traders, to take a step back to evaluate the week that has just passed.
 This can be a phenomenal time to account for the week’s trading activities and grade performance.

 Many traders keeping and following a ‘Trading Plan,’ may use this time to review, edit, and modify their plans based on recent observations.
 If you don’t yet have a Trading Plan, the weekend can be a great time to build one.
-The article linked below can certainly help in that process:

 For traders that are already comfortable with their plan, they can look to the week ahead in an effort to best focus their approaches given the expected economic docket.
 The DailyFX Economic Calendar allows for traders to organize events based on release date, importance, and currency pair.
 Below is an example of a filtered Economic Calendar.
 In this particular case, I am only looking at European, Japanese, and American economic releases deemed of ‘high importance.’